MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: EPEC Analysis and Solutions

-Next, bring $\delta_{mn}$ into $f_{mn}$ and $B_{mn}$, we have } \end{itemize} \end{proof} According to \textbf{Proposition 1}, the optimal strategy for each MU $m$ is influenced by five main factors: $p_{mn}$, $I_{mn}$, $c_{m}^{f}$, $c_{m}^{B}$ and $\tau_{n}$.
-Specifically, MU $m$ focuses on the rewards paid by MSPs, and the MU tends to put more computation and communication resources into the contribution when $p$ increases.
+According to \textbf{Proposition 1}, the optimal strategy for each MU $m$ is influenced by five main factors: $p_{mn}$, $I_{mn}$, $c_{m}^{f}$, $c_{m}^{B}$ and $\tau_{n}$.
+Specifically, MU $m$ focuses on the rewards paid by MSPs, and the MU tends to put more computational and communication resources into the contribution when $p$ increases.
 Moreover, MUs are more willing to invest more resources when the potential contribution prediction $I_{mn}$ is higher, resulting in greater benefits.
 In addition, the virtual deadline $\tau_{n}$ set by the MSP $n$ determines the minimum criteria for resource allocation.